rimas-kudelis/webmin-hiawatha/README.md

 ## Credits

-This module is based on [NginX module for Webmin](https://github.com/git-matt/webmin-nginx) by Justin Hoffman and @git-matt.
+This module is based on NginX module for Webmin [by Justin Hoffman](https://www.justindhoffman.com/project/nginx-webmin-module) with [improvements from @git-matt](https://github.com/git-matt/webmin-nginx).